arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 }
 ```

-The same pin can be configured as a digital input with an internal pull-up resistor:
+A pin can also be configured as a digital input.
+The example below uses `INPUT_PULLUP` to enable the internal pull-up resistor, then reads and prints the pin state:

 ```cpp
 // Pin configured as an input with internal pull-up resistor enabled